GingerNinja23/ipop-documentation/Running-SocialVPN-on-Windows-7.md

 ##Install Dependencies

-1. Install tap-installer from OpenVPN (http://swupdate.openvpn.org/community/releases/tap-windows-9.9.2_3.exe)
+1. Install tap-installer from OpenVPN http://swupdate.openvpn.org/community/releases/tap-windows-9.9.2_3.exe

-2. 1) Go to Control Panel-> Network and Internet -> Network Connections (http://support.microsoft.com/kb/2729523)
-    2) Rename the newly installed tap-device to "ipop"
+2. Rename the newly installed device "ipop" http://support.microsoft.com/kb/2729523

-3. Open command prompt as administrator and run the command below to configure the IP address of the newly created IPOP interface (http://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx)

-    ```bash
-    netsh interface ip set address "ipop" static 172.31.0.100 255.255.255.0
-    netsh interface ipv4 set subinterface "ipop" mtu=1280 store=persistent
-    ```

-4. Install Python 2.7 for Windows (http://www.python.org/ftp/python/2.7.5/python-2.7.5.msi)
+3. Install Python 2.7 for Windows http://www.python.org/ftp/python/2.7.5/python-2.7.5.msi

-## Download and run binaries
+## Install binaries

-1. Download our software from http://goo.gl/fUc4Xa
+1. Download our software from http://goo.gl/gyIDOy

-2. Look for a file called "0B8NEUuVLBLpkS0E3VlM3QThTZVk" in your downloads directory and rename "ipop-win32.zip"
+2. Look for a file called "0B8NEUuVLBLpkTlNOdTFKWVV6ajQ" in your downloads directory and rename "ipop-win32.zip"

 3. Right-click on the file, and click on "Extract All"

-4. Open unzipped folder and double-click on ipop-tincan.exe

-5. Open a Windows command shell (type "cmd" in search window) and set Python binaries in path and navigate to the folder where you extracted the SocialVPN files.

-    ```bash
-    set PATH=%PATH%;C:\Python27
-    cd <path of extracted socialvp folder>
-    ```

-6. Log into XMPP (e.g. Google Chat, Jabber.org, or your own private XMPP server) using username/password credentials and configuring a virtual IP address, in the following example, we are using our Google login credentials

-    ```bash
-    python svpn_controller.py [username]@gmail.com <password> <talk.google.com>
-    ```
+3. Right-click on setup-interface file, and click on "Run as administrator"

+4. Open config.txt with Notepad and update with your Google username and password

+## Run SocialVPN

+1. Double-click on start file and two command shell windows will show up showing that it is running

 **Run socialvpn on another machine using same credentials and they will connect with each other.**